Shimon Farkas

-Shimon Farkas is a cantor, singer, and performer born in Hungary, and living in Australia.
+Shimon Farkas is a Hungarian cantor, singer, and performer living in Australia.
 He was awarded the Medal of the Order of Australia in 2008.
 He has served as Chief Cantor at The Central Synagogue of Sydney for over five decades, from 1971 to the present (with a ten-year hiatus).

 Early life

 Farkas was born in Fehergyarmat, Hungary in 1949 to Holocaust survivors, Chaim Meir Farkas and Faigu Weiss.
 During the war, his parents survived the camps and married in Fehergyarmat after their liberation.
 Three of his grandparents were murdered in Auschwitz in 1944, and the fourth died prior to the war.
 His father was one of 5 of 8 siblings who survived the Holocaust.
 On his mother's side, both parents, and three of their ten children perished in Auschwitz.
 Farkas moved to Israel in 1951, and led a service on Friday evening at the Rama Synagogue in Tel Aviv at age 9.

 Farkas and his mother immigrated to the United States in the fall of 1961, after his father's death.
 They lived in the Borough Park neighbourhood of Brooklyn, New York.
 For his musical training, he studied privately under Moshe Kusevitsky and was appointed lead soloist in Kusevitsky's choir.